Home|Barnet & London Walks|Calendar|Exploring London & Beyond|Your Guide |About Barnet|Contact & Enquiry facebook

 Please phone or email Paul if you are planning to come on a walk.

-Please note that the website will not contain updates on walks beyond July 2024.
+Please note that the website will not contain updates on walks beyond July 2026, with a few exciting exceptions.

 • Battle of Barnet ‘The Battle of Barnet’